Moth and the Flame

 Moth and the Flame is a Silly Symphonies animated short film produced by Walt Disney and released on April 1, 1938.

 Plot

 A group of moths invades a costume shop through a badly plugged hole in a window and makes quick work of the contents.
-A male moth ignores his lady to chow down on a hat and she's soon seduced by a candle flame, which rapidly spreads.
+A male moth ignores his lady to chow down on a top hat and she's soon seduced by a candle flame, which rapidly spreads.
 He notices her trapped in a spider web with the fire attacking and makes some attempts to save her, but pours benzene on the fire by mistake.
 The rest of the moths are summoned, and they fight the fire with water-filled bagpipes, an air drop with a water-filled funnel, etc., while the male moth works to free his lady from the spider web.
 The moths finally put the flame out with the help of an old top hat and it will never bother the lady moth again.